-The coyote resembles a medium-sized dog, grey or reddish grey with rusty-coloured legs, feet and ears.
-The throat and belly are whitish in colour, while its nose is more pointed and it has a bushier tail than domestic dogs.
-Their tail is held down between its legs when running.Â
+The coyote resembles a medium-sized dog, with grey or reddish grey fur.
+The legs, feet and ears are often rusty-coloured, while the throat and belly are whitish in colour.
+The nose is more pointed and it has a bushier tail than domestic dogs.
+The tail is held down between its legs when running.

 Behaviour

-Coyotes tend to build their dens in secluded, well-drained sites, but will also reside under buildings, in culverts, abandoned vehicles, or other protected sites within civilization.Â
+Coyotes tend to build their dens in secluded, well-drained sites, but will also reside under buildings, in culverts, abandoned vehicles, or other protected sites in close proximity to urban development and associated human activity.

 Management